Renault Mégane: Engines

+Safety

 Fourth generation (BFB; 2016)

-The fourth generation Mégane was launched at the September 2015 Frankfurt Motor Show, with sales starting in July 2016.
+The fourth generation Mégane was launched at the September 2015 Frankfurt Motor Show, production started late 2015, with sales starting in July 2016.
 The vehicle is larger and based on an all-new CMF-CD platform shared with the Renault Scénic and Renault Talisman.
 The Mégane IV follows the latest design language, which has been seen on the Clio IV, Captur, Espace V and Talisman.

-An estate version (Mégane Sport Tourer/Grand tour, codenamed KFB) was revealed at the 2016 Geneva Motor Show.
+An estate version (Mégane Sport Tourer/Grandtour, codenamed KFB) was revealed at the 2016 Geneva Motor Show.
 The four door fastback saloon version called the Mégane Sedan later in July of the same year.

 Technical details

 The fourth generation Mégane is larger and lower than its predecessor.
 The suspension is made of MacPherson struts on the front and a torsion beam on the rear.
 Brakes are discs on both axles.
 The driver can select between five driving modes that change the car set up.

 Most Mégane's models have a head up display and a seven-inch screen (replaced with an 8.7-inch touchscreen in some trim levels).

 Options include adaptive cruise control, automated emergency braking, lane departure warning, speed limit warning, blind spot monitoring, automatic headlights, reversing camera, parking sensors and a hands free parking system.

 Speaking about the car, Renault's chief designer Laurens van den Acker said, "Renault can produce cars with a Latin skin and a German heart".
 It has nine engines available (four petrol and five diesel) with power outputs between 89 hp-metric and 202 hp-metric.